 I spent the next few days completely obsessing over duvet covers.
 There are so many out there, but I just didn’t love any of them as much as I love that one?
 It’s too perfect.
 Even when I’d find something I kind of liked that was around $150 I’d think “You know… Just another $70 or so…” but no, I couldn’t do it.
 I spent a long time looking at the comprehensive duvet cover buying guide and reviews on BestBambooGuide.com and recommend you check it out too if you’re thinking about changing up your bedding.

 My current bedroom style is BRIGHT colors.
 Turquoise, hot pink, rich purple, vibrant yellow… All thrown together.
-My rug is a bright turquoise with bits of pink and yellow threaded in, and my current comforter looks like this: (crappy old phone photos lol)
+My rug is full of bright colours like turquoise, pink and yellow as well which means I’m always on the hunt for rug cleaning near me to keep it looking fresh.
+At the moment, my current comforter looks like this: (crappy old phone photos lol)

 I mean I was never super into the butterflies on that comforter, but it has the sort of mandala-esque quality that makes it feel bohemian, and the colors are SO bright and lovely.
 It’s been a good little blanket that I snagged from Target a few years ago.
 So based on my current style, here were a few of my initial go-to’s when it came to trying to pick a runner-up duvet: